ConfigMgr

 - The SSRS connection account is created.
 Read the following section for more details.

-- SCCM current branch is setup.
+- ConfigMgr current branch is setup.

 SSRS Connection Account

-Before we begin with the SCCM install reporting services point, I want to say a few words about the SSRS connection account.
+Before we begin with the ConfigMgr install reporting services point, I want to say a few words about the SSRS connection account.
 When you create this account in AD, grant it NO extra permissions within the domain.
 Please don’t make it a domain admin.
 All it needs is regular, low rights.
 Don’t even think about making it a local administrator on SQL Server or the SSRS server.
 Why am I saying this?
-SCCM takes care of granting the permissions it needs within SQL Server and SSRS.
+ConfigMgr takes care of granting the permissions it needs within SQL Server and SSRS.

 Adding the Site Server Computer Account as the Local Administrator